 Survival foods – Canned Food

 Pros: As I said before, you need variety when building your survival pantry and canned foods will provide you with it, without breaking the bank.
 Canned foods are packed very securely, so the chances of them containing oxygen or moisture are very slim.
 You can find them in all grocery stores and they are good choices for a last emergency shopping trip.
-They have a moderate shelf life, of around 3 years if stored in proper conditions, but you can rotate through your supplies and always refresh your stocks.
+They have a reasonable shelf life, of around 3 years if stored in proper conditions, but you can rotate through your supplies and always refresh your stocks.
 The waste product of these foods (the cans) can be used in various ways and you can improvise all sorts of survival items from them.
 Also, the juice contained in the can is a good substitute for water and it can be used for cooking (depending on the canned food).

 Suggested reading: Expiration management – Is your food still safe to eat?